 We’ll sample local restaurants for dinner or have a family-style meal.
 One beer, wine, or mixed drink per dinner is included in the trip price.
 Additional drinks must be purchased separately by the participant.

-We will try to accommodate food allergies and preferences as best we can, but participants with significant food allergies or dietary requirements may need to bring additional food for instances where their needs cannot be met with local restaurant options.
+We will do our best to accommodate food allergies and preferences, but participants with significant food allergies or dietary requirements may need to bring additional food for instances where their needs cannot be met with local restaurant options.

 Physical Requirements:

-Moderate amounts of walking (up to 2-3 miles per day) on paved or gravel/dirt roads or trails will be required.
-We will be standing for long periods of time to observe birds, and may have fairly long (1-3 hours) uninterrupted periods of time in the vans, especially during travel days.
-This trip will include early mornings, and will have morning and afternoon birding sessions.
+Moderate amounts of walking (up to 3-5 miles per day) on paved or gravel/dirt roads or trails will be required.
+We will be standing for long periods to observe birds, and may have fairly long (1-3 hours) uninterrupted periods in the vans, particularly if we run into traffic.
+This trip will include early mornings (early birders get the early birds!) and morning and afternoon birding sessions.

 Smoking: